mrazomej/phd/docs/src/chapter_02/section_05_results.md

-The present study extends this body of work by introducing three additional biophysical parameters--$\Delta\varepsilon_{AI}$, $K_A$, and $K_I$--which capture the allosteric nature of the transcription factor and complement the results shown by @Garcia2011c and @Brewster2014.
-Although the current work focuses on systems with a single site of repression, in [Materials \& Methods](#ch2_methods), we utilize data from @Brewster2014, in which multiple sites of repression are explored, to characterize the allosteric free energy difference $\Delta\varepsilon_{AI}$ between the repressor's active and inactive states.
+The present study extends this body of work by introducing three additional biophysical parameters--$\Delta\varepsilon_{AI}$, $K_A$, and $K_I$--which capture the allosteric nature of the transcription factor and complement the results shown by [@Garcia2011c] and [@Brewster2014].
+Although the current work focuses on systems with a single site of repression, in [Materials \& Methods](#ch2_methods), we utilize data from [@Brewster2014], in which multiple sites of repression are explored to characterize the allosteric free energy difference $\Delta\varepsilon_{AI}$ between the repressor's active and inactive states.
 As explained in that Section, this additional data set is critical because multiple degenerate sets of parameters can characterize an induction